johann-solo/oliveandmango.github.io/_posts/blog/2017-10-06-apple-butter-baked-beans.md

 1. Rinse the salted pigtail or pork with water a few times and then place in a small pot covered with water and boil for 10-15 minutes on medium, drain and rinse and let cool.
 Once cool enough to handle cut away any fatty pieces or grizzle if you want and cut up into smaller pieces if needed and set aside.

-1. In a large bowl combine the apple butter, BBQ sauce, ketchup, maple syrup, mustard, paprika, cumin, molasses, tomato paste and set aside.
+1. In a large bowl combine the apple butter, BBQ sauce, ketchup, maple syrup, bourbon, mustard, paprika, cumin, molasses, tomato paste and set aside.

 1. In a medium sized pot heat oil at medium heat and add the onions garlic, jalapeño, and pigtail or salt pork and sauté everything until the onions are translucent and the pork starts to brown slightly.